jwnhy/jwnhy.github.io/_posts/2023-8-3-x86_pagetable.md

 title: x86 4-level and 5-level pagetable on Linux
 ---

+The structures of different page tables on Linux.

 ## Theory

 Intel supports 5-level paging, supporting over 128 PB of memory.